 Secondly you’ll need to provide:

-- 2 copies of the completed application form (form 78).
-This form must be signed by 20 separate householders who regard the building as their usual place of worship and countersigned by the minister, proprietor or trustee of the building
+- two copies of the completed application form for the registration of marriages (form 78).
+This form must be signed by 20 separate householders who regard the building as their usual place of worship and countersigned by the minister, proprietor or trustee of the building.

 Once we’ve received your information we’ll send it to the General Register Office to be authorised.

-Once a building has been certified for worship it will be recorded in the list of places for religious worship held by the GRO and one of the completed forms will be returned to you
+Once a building has been certified for worship it will be recorded in the list of places certified for religious worship held by the GRO, and one of the completed forms will be returned to you.

 Buildings no longer in use as a place of worship

 If a building stops being used as a place of worship we must legally inform the GRO.
-You’ll need to complete a form (form 77) which can be signed by any person who can represent the congregation
+You’ll need to complete a notice of disuse (form 77) which can be signed by any person who can represent the congregation.

-You can find out more information and advice on the gov.uk website.
+You can find out more information and advice about wedding venue licences for religious buildings on the GOV.UK website.